inverno-io/inverno-mods/inverno-http-server/README.md

 ReactiveExchangeHandler<SecurityContext, Exchange<SecurityContext>> interceptedHandler = handler.intercept(securityInterceptor);
 ```

 > The server relies on the `ServerController` in order to create the context.
-Please refer to the [Server Controller](#server-controller) section which explains this in details and describes how to setup the HTTP server.
+Please refer to the [Server Controller](#server-controller) section which explains this in details and describes how to set up the HTTP server.

 ### Misc